Korankei

 • Closed

-• Closed on Thursdays (or the following day if Thursday falls on a national holiday), except during Golden Week and in November.
+• Closed on Thursdays (or the next day if Thursday is a holiday), except during Golden Week and in November.

 • Entrance fee